Ivory Tower (2010 film)

 Ivory Tower is a 2010 Canadian feature film and the directorial debut of Adam Traynor, a musician from the German-based hip-hop group Puppetmastaz.
 The film was co-written by Canadian pianist and rapper Gonzales and French director and screenwriter Céline Sciamma.
-It was released in the Fall of 2010, and stars a variety of Canadian-born musicians, including Gonzales himself, Peaches, Feist and Tiga.
+It was released in the fall of 2010, and stars a variety of Canadian-born musicians, including Gonzales himself, Peaches, Feist and Tiga.
 Additionally, Gonzales' father appears in the film.

 Plot

-The movie opens with former chess champion Hershell (Gonzales) returning home to Toronto from trip to Europe.
+The movie opens with former chess champion Hershell (Gonzales) returning home to Toronto from a trip to Europe.
 While visiting his mother, he finds out that his brother, Thaddeus who likes to be called Thad (Tiga), is engaged to his ex-girlfriend Marsha (Peaches) and took Hershell's title as the best chess player having won the National chess tournament 4 years in a row.
 After dinner, Hershell gives a violin to Marsha for her violinstallations, only to find out she does not do them anymore.

 5 years earlier when Marsha and Hershell were dating, Marsha had an violinstallation, which is an artistic performance where she plays the violin through gesture recognition.
 Hershell was playing chess with Thad cheering him on.
 Hershell wanting to win his chess match sent Thad to Marsha's show.
 Marsha's performance came to an end as Hershell won his chess game.
 Thad and Marsha bonded after the show while waiting for Hershell.
 Thad ended up kissing Marsha.

 In the present, Hershell comes up with the idea of Jazz Chess, when he pitches his idea he is told that the game need a face like his brother.
 Thaddeus is seen watching a home movie of him and Hershell as children getting a chess set as a present from their father.
 When Hershell visits his brother to talk to him about Jazz chess, Thad mocks Hershell's ideas and his artistic ideals.

 Hershell goes to the park and ends up playing chess with a teenage girl.
 He starts tries introducing her to jazz chess.
 He comes across Nick who convinces him to return to the game to become the face of Jazz chess.
 Thad becomes angry when he learns that his brother challenged him.
 Marsha tries on her wedding dress and modifies it.

 6 weeks earlier, In Berlin Hershell goes into a bookstore where he is looking for an old chess board.
 He ends up buying a violin, which he gives to his new girlfriend for her birthday, but she rejects the gift.
 Hershell is then seen playing chess surrounded by jazz musicians.
 He begins to make music with the chess pieces as the band plays.